Digital Circus Episodes Reviews Highlights and Episode Guides for Viewers

 • Character role: mysterious operative with changing allegiances; serves as spark for significant confrontations.

-• Temperament: terse, analytical, sardonic when provoked; occasional flashes of empathy reveal buried trauma.
+• Personality: terse, analytical, sardonic when provoked; occasional flashes of empathy reveal buried trauma.

-• Viewing suggestions: break during unspoken moments to review positioning and brightness indicators; trace clothing wear as indicator for psychological development.
+• Viewing tips: break during unspoken moments to review positioning and brightness indicators; trace clothing wear as indicator for psychological development.

 View V as dramatic trigger: